National Wine Day

 National Wine Day Customs & Traditions

 One way to learn about National Wine Day is to learn all about the history of winemaking.
-You can research this⁣ on the Internet, visit your local library, or even head down to your local museum.⁣ However, the best way to celebrate this holiday is with a hands-on approach⁣ – by going to where the wine is made in the first ⁢place.
+You can research this⁣ online, visit your local library, or visit your local museum.⁣ However, the best way to celebrate this holiday is with a hands-on approach⁣ – by going to where the wine is made in the first ⁢place.

 The U.S. has some truly great wineries, so why⁤ not head out to ⁤visit one of them on National Wine ⁢Day?
 Some of the best wineries in the country include St.⁣ James Winery⁤ in St. James, Missouri; St. Francois⁤ Winery in Park⁣ Hills, Missouri; Robert Sinskey Vineyards in Napa, California; Domaine Drouhin Oregon in Dayton, Oregon; Smith-Madrone Vineyards and Winery in St. Helena, California; Au Bon Climat Winery in Santa Barbara, California; and Ridge Vineyards in Cupertino, California.

-Other ways to enjoy National Wine Day include drinking wine, making wine ice⁣ cream, making wine slushies, cooking with wine, or posting wine-related memes on the ⁤Internet.
+Other ways to enjoy National Wine Day include drinking wine, making wine ice⁣ cream, making wine slushies, cooking with wine, or posting wine-related memes online.
 If you want to promote the holiday using Twitter, simply ⁣use the hashtag #NationalWineDay.

 When is it?